Kidney Transplant Services

 To be considered a living donor the person must be 18 years or older (able to consent).
 In general living donors must be healthy, freely willing to donate, and have two healthy kidneys.
 Although there is no upper age limit for donation, donors under the age of 60 years old are preferred.
 If you do identify someone who is interested in being a donor please let us know at the time of evaluation so we can make to appropriate referrals so you may receive a living donor transplant if possible.

-Sacred Heart Health System and University of Florida Health are collaborating through the University's Division of Transplant Surgery, Department of Surgery, College of Medicine.
+Ascension Sacred Heart and University of Florida Health are collaborating through the University's Division of Transplant Surgery, Department of Surgery, College of Medicine.